-The Mill’s 80 million dollar restoration project includes a museum that will tell the story of American beer and its role in our culture.
+The Mill’s $100 million restoration project includes a museum that will tell the story of American beer and its role in our culture.
 In the early to mid-twentieth century, regional breweries built awareness with brand art like motion beer signs, back bar chalkware sculptures, factory lithographs, tap handles and more.
-To collectors, this memorabilia is affectionately known as breweriana—a reminder of good times, craftsmanship, regional Americana, and of course, iconic long-forgotten beers.
-The Museum will be a destination for serious collectors and casual visitors alike to discover one of the country’s most extensive breweriana collections.
+To collectors, this memorabilia is affectionately known as breweriana—a celebration of craftsmanship and iconic, long-forgotten beers–from the pre-prohibition era to modern times.
+Entrusted to us by collectors, the artifacts located within the Cone Top Brewery Museum tell the stories of past and present regional American breweries and their contributions to shaping local communities and beer culture.
+It will be a destination for serious collectors and casual visitors alike to discover one of the country’s most extensive breweriana collections.

 If you have brewery artifacts you’d like to sell or display, work directly with our curator by contacting: email@example.com.
 Examples we’re curating: Lighted, Motion & Neon Beer Signs, Reverse On Glass (ROG) & Tin Over Cardboard (TOC) beer signs, Brewery Lithographs, One-of-a-kind Items & More